 Timber privacy fence ideas

 Consider the full range of possible privacy fence materials.
-Instead of limiting your thinking to timber slats, you’ll find there are many more fencing options in other materials, such as recycled plastics, vinyl, aluminium, steel, concrete or wrought iron.
+Don’t limit your thinking to timber slats.
+You’ll find there are many more fencing options in other materials.
+For example, recycled plastics, vinyl, aluminium, steel, concrete or wrought iron.
 The latest composite materials are always a good solution, offering low-maintenance and longevity.

 You could also consider masonry work.
 It may not be the cheapest solution, but consider whether a stonemason might create a gorgeous stone wall for you.
 Modern gabion walls are an option too—a sturdy fence design that has been around since mediaeval times.
-Other options include pre-formed etched metal privacy screens which come in a range of patterns and designs, or using solid wood rather than planks—for example, white birch trunks look amazing.
+Other options include pre-formed etched metal privacy screens which come in a range of patterns and designs.
+Or you can use solid wood rather than planks—for example, white birch trunks look amazing.
 Finally, consider frosted glass panels, which provide privacy but obviously allow light through.

 9. Easy chevron wall